Our top pick for

 TTM: trailing 12 months

-There are currently 2.8 million Apollo Investment Corporation shares held short by investors – that's known as Apollo Investment Corporation's "short interest".
-This figure is 6.5% up from 2.7 million last month.
+There are currently 1.2 million Apollo Investment Corporation shares held short by investors – that's known as Apollo Investment Corporation's "short interest".
+This figure is 11.3% down from 1.3 million last month.

 There are a few different ways that this level of interest in shorting Apollo Investment Corporation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Apollo Investment Corporation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Apollo Investment Corporation.

 Find out more about how you can short Apollo Investment Corporation stock.